ejholmes/ejholmes.github.io/_posts/2026-02-28-mcp-is-dead-long-live-the-cli.md

 ## No moving parts

-MCP servers are processes.
+Local MCP servers are processes.
 They need to start up, stay running, and not silently hang.
 In Claude Code, they're spawned as child processes, which works until it doesn't.

 CLI tools are just binaries on disk.
 No background processes, no state to manage, no initialization dance.
 They're there when you need them and invisible when you don't.